 One downside of living in Cordova is that it can take a long time to commute to work.
 In Cordova, the average commute to work is 30.46 minutes, which is quite a bit higher than the national average.

-As is often the case in a small village, Cordova doesn't have a public transportation system that people use for their commute.
+Cordova is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Cordova overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Cordova, 22.97% have at least a bachelor's degree.